lisellelogan/the-ghibli-collection/README.md

 Through this information, the user will then be able to determine which film peaks their interest the most and slowly turn them into a Studio Ghibli fanatic.
 The Ghibli Collection uses the Studio Ghibli API from https://ghibliapi.herokuapp.com/ in order to provide a database of Studio Ghibli films.

-This Ghibli Collection was written using Ruby.
+The Ghibli Collection was written using Ruby.